 Susan Choi’s first novel, The Foreign Student, won the Asian-American Literary Award for fiction.
 Her second novel, American Woman, was a finalist for the 2004 Pulitzer Prize for Fiction, and her third, A Person of Interest, a finalist for the 2009 PEN/Faulkner Award.
 A recipient of fellowships from the NEA and the Guggenheim Foundation, in 2010 she received the PEN/W. G.Sebald Award.
 She teaches at Princeton and lives in Brooklyn with her husband and sons.

 Praise for My Education:

-"Sizzling...a story filled with fiery love affairs, regrettable mistakes, and between-the-sheets scenes that blow 50 Shades of Grey out of the water."—self.com
+"Sizzling...a story filled with fiery love affairs, regrettable mistakes, and between-the-sheets scenes that blow 50 Shades of Grey out of the water." —Self

 "My Education is a raw, wild, hurtling foray into the tangled realms of sexuality and self-knowledge.
-Susan Choi's vast gifts as a novelist are all on display, with her restlessness, curiosity and sheer daring leading the way." —Jennifer Egan
+Susan Choi's vast gifts as a novelist are all on display, with her restlessness, curiosity and sheer daring leading the way." —Jennifer Egan, author of Manhattan Beach

 “When I finished Susan Choi’s My Education, I nearly gasped.
-She had managed one of the most exquisite of the novelist’s magic acts – produced a cogent, passionate, and surprising story, while acknowledging the ordinary, eroding aspects of lives lived daily.
+She had managed one of the most exquisite of the novelist’s magic acts—produced a cogent, passionate, and surprising story, while acknowledging the ordinary, eroding aspects of lives lived daily.
 She had populated it with remarkable but utterly believable characters.
 She had written lines that could be framed, and displayed at a sentence festival.
-She has, in short, written an amazing book.” —Michael Cunningham
+She has, in short, written an amazing book.” —Michael Cunningham, author of The Hours